antonkarliner/timer-coffee/assets/data/privacy_policy.md

 - Diagnostic or platform logs may include limited processing information, such as response-format summaries, truncated text where needed, errors, and operational metadata, so we can debug failures and investigate abuse without storing raw recognition results in routine logs.
 - If you upload a profile picture, that image is intentionally stored as part of the profile feature and is separate from temporary recognition input.
 - If you upload a cover photo for a bean record, the image is compressed on your device and stored in Supabase Storage.
 The resulting URL is saved in your bean record and syncs across your devices.
 This feature is only available to signed-in, non-anonymous users.
+- When you tap "Translate" (or "Translate all reviews") on a public bean review, the review text is sent to OpenAI to detect its source language and produce a translation in your current app language.
+Translations are cached on our servers and reused for any reader requesting the same language, so each (review, language) pair is only sent to OpenAI once.
+Editing your review invalidates the cached translations for that review.
+- If you choose AI recipe review while creating or editing a recipe, Timer.Coffee sends structured recipe data to an AI provider so the app can check and correct scalable coffee and water amount formatting.
+This may include the recipe name, brewing method, coffee and water amounts, water temperature, grind size, short description, step text, step durations, app locale, source-language hint, and local validation issues.
+This happens only for signed-in users after you enable the option and accept the consent notice.
+- If you consent to diagnostics for AI recipe review, we may store private diagnostic records containing source and corrected step templates, locale and language hints, validation issues, provider and model details, token or usage metadata, timestamps, and an anonymized or pseudonymous user reference.
+We use these records to debug failures, improve recipe creation, enforce limits, and investigate abuse.
+These diagnostics are not exposed to public clients.
 - Because AI-assisted features may involve third-party processing and diagnostic logging, you should avoid submitting sensitive personal data unless it is necessary for the feature you are using.

 f.
 Location and Regionalization Data